dibusure/PassGen/README.md

 # PassGen
-Passgen -- password generator written on c++.
+Passgen -- password generator written on go.
 Passgen -- be safe, be fast

 GNU/GPL v3.0